Setsubun - A traditional event annually held in February

-Actually, the number of people who do the bean-throwing is getting fewer as it is bothersome having to clean up the cracked beans spread in rooms afterwards.
+The number of people who do the bean-throwing at home is getting fewer as it is bothersome having to clean up the cracked beans spread out all around rooms afterwards.
 Instead, another custom is getting popular that is to eat long Norimaki (Sushi rolls) on Setsudun day, this new custom must have been created for the market expansion of Norimaki.

 Mamemaki Bean Thowing Experience